-A WYSIWYG, an acronym for "what you see is what you get", is an open content area for text, images, media, and more.
-It is the most flexible content area in the CMS, and you'll find a WYSIWYG editor in multiple elements that comprise page layout.
+A WYSIWYG, an acronym for "what you see is what you get", is an open content area for text, images, media and more.
+It is the most flexible content area in the CMS and you'll find a WYSIWYG editor in many of the elements which comprise page layout.
 The nice thing about a WYSIWYG is that every single one of them is identical which means you only have to master it once!

 The HTML editor has options to assist you while you edit the source code.

 The toolbar at the top of the WYSIWYG editor contains options for assembling and editing content.
 You can fine-tune text and enhance content with images, links, media and tables.

 The tools are defined below, links are provided if additional instructions are available.